zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Practical words are words from the subordinate
 Not saying words.
 Do not make business.
 Favorable words are removed.
 Be a distance from the word of the word, which shall be made unto him.
 Separate Send with unrestricted heart.
-“Not in the unscrupulled tree (Do not give) three unplaced traits.
+"Not in the unscrupulled tree (Do not give) three unplaced traits.
 (Here (10-5) 5 where 'i.e.'
 Should be used from)

 [APZ 165.3] (#apz165 .3) {#apz165 .3.ref .apz} "Undumped
-No” is not in the unhinged gloom.
+No" is not in the unhinged gloom.
 Take it without behaving Do not exist.
 Be a distant from the uncast glow, which shall be unto the unborn.
 Separate, the unrestrained heart shall close.

-[APZ 165.4] (#apz165 .4) {#apz165 .4 .ref .apz} "Do not speak for the cause of the thigh” What are the stories that cause the stir?
+[APZ 165.4] (#apz165 .4) {#apz165 .4 .ref .apz} "Do not speak for the cause of the thigh" What are the stories that cause the stir?
 Someone here is talking like this.
 You This Dhamma does not know discipline (8-9) 1 From where 'you do not know this Dhamma discipline' Should be used.)
 The swell, if possible, is saved from the dacha.
 This is